-Travel Advice & Tips for Traveling Abroad - Part 1
+Travel Abroad Tips - Part 1

 It is amazing what you can learn from traveling as traveling is the best form of education.
 You get to see new cultures and traditions, taste new foods and you may pick up a few words of the foreign language.

 To ensure a safe & enjoyable journey as well as to stay on budget, plan ahead your travel itinerary and get current travel information.

 This article will cover the initial planning stage including preparing the budget, buying air tickets and booking your accommodation.

 Part 2 will cover topics on how to pack, what to do before you take off on your journey, what to avoid at your holiday destinations, and what to do if you suffer from jet lag.

 Travel Tip: Do Your Travel Budget

 There are instances when your travels can be planned months ahead, and some that are last minute decisions as in the business travels.